hashicorp/packer/website/source/docs/templates/user-variables.html.md

 User variables are used by calling the `{{user}}` function in the form of
 <code>{{user \`variable\`}}</code>.
 This function can be used in *any value*
-within the template; in builders, provisioners, *anywhere outside the `variables` section*.
+but `type` within the template: in builders, provisioners, *anywhere outside the `variables` section*.
 User variables are available globally within the rest of the template.

 ## Environment Variables